z-shell/docs/wiki/zi/01-introduction/Introduction.md

 ### Enabling and Disabling Completions

-Completions can be disabled, so that e.g. original Zsh completion will be used.
+Completions can be disabled so that e.g. original Zsh completion will be used.
 The commands are very basic, they only need completion **name**:

 ```zsh